Blog

 spring buildupcolony expansion

-Beekeeping Clubs and the Mentor Effect
+Beekeeping Clubs (Why the Mentor Effect Matters More Than Any Book)

 Beekeeping practice

-Beekeeping Clubs and the Mentor Effect
+Beekeeping Clubs (Why the Mentor Effect Matters More Than Any Book)

 Beekeepers with a mentor have a 20% dropout rate.
 Without one, it's over 50%.
 The 4,000 local clubs in the US are the difference between quitting and staying.